There is a stigma about growing old(er) in America, This stigma often translates into ageism.

 Plus, when you’re old you are no longer able to have sex.
 Or if you are, the idea of it makes people wrinkle their noses and shake their heads trying their hardest not to imagine it, which is impossible because the more you try not to think about something, the more you will.

-There’s a dad joke that goes something like this:
+There is a dad joke, regarding ageism, that goes something like this:

 “Why are baby diapers called things like Huggies and Luvs and diapers for the elderly called Depends?
 Because when you’re a baby and you go to the bathroom on yourself, people will still hug you and love you.
 But when you’re old, it depends on who is in the Will.”

-Take a moment to laugh, or just shake your head.
+Take a moment to laugh, or cringe.
 But there is some truth in that joke.
-Actually, a lot of truth.
+Or, actually, quite a lot of truth.

 Silicon Valley won’t hire anyone over the age of 30, and people are losing their jobs to younger employees.
 Those who lose their job later in life have a much harder time getting back into the workforce and there has been little to no attempt at addressing this.